Stanford-Online/js-input-samples/matching/README.md

 - `Matching\_Elements.js`: holds the pregenerated group names.
 You will need to update this to have the items you want.
 - And several image files that you will need to replace with your own.

-When creating your own card-sorting problem, you will upload almost every file in this directory to the Files and Uploads section.
+When creating your own matching problem, you will upload almost every file in this directory to the Files and Uploads section.
 There are two exceptions: the XML file (which you cut-and-paste into Studio) and the image files (which you replace with your own).